Evaluate the Costs of Moving to Dubai from Abu DhabiE. Ali

 6 – Distance adds up

 Prompt movers are more affordable for longer distances.
-There are many factors that can influence this.
+Many factors can influence this.

 - Additional fees may apply to one-way rentals.
 You may have to pay additional fees for inventory maintenance or truck relocation if you move your truck to another city.